Command line interface

 water_depth The still water depth

-wave_length Distance between peaks
+wave_length Distance between wave crests.
+Mutually exclusive with

 options: